Public courses

 We have a few simple ‘beginner’ blades that you can follow along with, though many people often enjoy letting the steel flow and the hammer guide your blade shape.

-This class focuses on the historical experience of making a blade, covering the forging, grinding, heat treatment and how to make a simple handle.
+This class focuses on the historical experience of making a blade, covering the forging, polishing, heat treatment and how to make a simple handle.

 Click the button below to learn more or make a booking!